-If you received a ticket for reckless driving, you should not treat it like a ticket for failing to yield, running a red light, or other similar traffic ticket.
+If you received a ticket for reckless driving, you should not treat it like a ticket for failing to yield, running a red light, or other similar traffic infractions.
 Many people mistakenly do just this, admit guilt, and accept the penalty.
 However, if you are convicted of this offense or plead guilty, you will have a conviction of a Class 1 misdemeanor on your criminal record.
 That’s right—you will have a criminal record.
 In addition, like other criminal convictions, a reckless driving conviction can affect your life long after you pay your fine and complete the other terms of your sentence.
 However, with the help of an experienced reckless driving lawyer, you can fight the ticket and possibly get the charges dismissed or reduced to a less serious offense.

 What Is Reckless Driving?